Article Type: Recipe

 To make a classic frangipane tart, start by preparing the frangipane filling.
 Cream together room-temperature butter and sugar until light and fluffy, then add an egg yolks and a touch of almond extract for extra flavour (optional).
 Gradually fold in the finely ground almonds or almond meal to create a smooth mixture.
 Pour the frangipane filling into a blind-baked tart shell, ensuring it spreads evenly across the base.

 If you are wanting to add fruit to your tart, we recommend lemons, apples or cherries.
-If opting for lemons, you need to make sure your chosen apples (preferably Granny Smiths), are thinly sliced.
+If opting for apples, you need to make sure your chosen apples (preferably Granny Smiths), are thinly sliced.
 Arrange the apples slices in a decorative pattern on top of the frangipane .
 Bake the tart is a preheated oven at 350°F (180°C) for about 30-45 minutes, or until the filling is set and the apples are golden.
 Once cooled, dust the tart with powdered sugar for a final touch.
 You can serve warm or at room temperature to enjoy the perfect balance of sweet almond filling and tart apples.

 How to make a spiced apple frangipane tart